ThoughtChewer/bible_studies/content/Bible Study 1 - Introduction.md

 ## Share your story
 - Share part of your story with them.
 - Be an appropriate level of vulnerable for the current state of the relationship.

 ## Helpful questions for developing an understanding of where the person comes from:
 - What caused you to be interested in studying the bible?
 - What do you hope to get out of studying the bible?
 - What is your religious background?
 - What was your childhood like?
 - How is your relationship with your family members?
-- What is the point of being a Christian?
+- Why do people exist?
+- How would you describe God?
 - What does a relationship with God look like?
 - Have you seen God working in your life?
+- What is the point of being a Christian?

 ### Ask them what each of the following is:
 - The Church
 - The kingdom of God